 “Get the subject right once.
 Then go back and hit it again.
 Then hit it a third time, with a ‘tremendous blow’.”
 (Richard Perry)

 Let’s say you need to talk about the health benefits of green tea.
-In this case, the ideal is that you introduce green tea in the introduction, develop throughout the text what are the health benefits of it and reinforce the importance of the product in the conclusion.
+In this case, the idea is that you introduce green tea in the introduction, develop throughout the text what are its health benefits of it, and reinforce the importance of the product in the conclusion.

 More important than talking about the characteristics is to explain the benefits and the experience that the customer is about to acquire.

 Remember the sales rules we talked about right after we defined the concept of copywriting?
 We don’t like the idea of being convinced to buy something, and when we do, it’s for emotional, not rational reasons.